omochidev/front-end-boilerplate/README.md

 1. Run `npm start`, so the files will be watched for modifications and a server will be up at http://localhost:3000
 2. Enjoy!
 And do your work, too.

-When updating CSS/JS vendors, you will need to restart gulp.
+When updating JS vendors, you will need to restart gulp.